 As IPL uses a broad spectrum light, you can expect that it spreads out more significantly.
 This means that the IPL devices can cover a larger area and that is great news to home users because that means it’s going to take less time for each session.

 Additionally, those who have a tighter budget will find that IPL devices are more budget-friendly than laser hair removal devices.
 If you just stick to regular session, you’ll eventually achieve the same results that it’s more expensive counterparts have to offer.

 The broad-spectrum light that IPL uses for hair removal can also be used for other skin conditions.
 It can be altered or varied like the VPL or variable pulsed light.
 The VPL allows the user to set the device so it can better fit the area where the hair is to be removed.
-You see the hair on the bikini line is much coarser and may require a different setting as compared to removing the thinner hair on the arms or for facial hair removal.
+The hair on the bikini line is much coarser and may require a different setting as compared to removing the thinner hair on the arms, or for facial hair removal.

 Benefits of Laser Hair Removal